USEPA/WNTR/documentation/gis.rst

     >>> G = wn.to_graph()
     >>> node_segments, link_segments, segment_size = wntr.metrics.valve_segments(G, valve_layer)

 The data, water network model, and valve layer can be plotted as follows.
+The resulting :numref:`fig-snap-lines` illustrates the valve layer created by snapping points to lines in Net1.

 .. doctest::
     :skipif: gpd is None